Gikoskos/chessgame-cli/README.md

 ![Alt text](http://i.imgur.com/u7DMUjg.png)

-implement that dreaded piecesOverlap function
+implement that dreaded piecesOverlap function (WIP)

 add the functionality for the game to end when a king is unable to make a move without being threatened by another piece